 - Groundhog Day - Wikipedia

-The Groundhog Day ceremony held at Punxsutawney in western Pennsylvania, centering on a semi-mythical groundhog named Punxsutawney Phil, has become the most frequently attended ceremony
+The Groundhog Day ceremony held at Punxsutawney in western Pennsylvania, centering on a groundhog named Punxsutawney Phil, has become the most frequently attended ceremony

 - Punxsutawney Groundhog Club - The Home of Groundhog Day!